How protest music became a powerful historical force for change

 For example, in the Soviet Union, music that criticized the government or promoted Western ideals was often censored or banned outright.

-Artists who defied these restrictions faced persecution, and their music was circulated underground.
+Any artists who defied these restrictions faced serious persecution, and their music had to be circulated underground in order to share their message.

-Songs that address sensitive topics like race, religion, or sexuality can provoke backlash from various segments of society.
+Finally, protest songs have also addressed sensitive topics like religion and sexuality, which can provoke backlash from various segments of society.

 For example, the Dixie Chicks faced a significant backlash, including radio bans and death threats, after expressing opposition to the Iraq War in 2003.